pytorch/serve/docker/README.md

 # Create TorchServe docker image from source

-The following are examples on how to use the `build_image.sh` script to build Docker images to support CPU or GPU inference.
+The following are examples on how to use the `build_image.sh` script to build Docker images from source to support CPU or GPU inference.

 To build the TorchServe image for a CPU device using the `master` branch, use the following command: